 and if it turns out you have the wrong sort of slab for you garden shed, with the wrong thickness or dimensions, then it can cause problems you just don’t need.

 So if you haven’t already done so – don’t lay your concrete slab until you’ve finalised your whole shed design.

-(If you’d like help with that, contact us for a Free Shed Design & Quote).
+(If you’d like help with finalising your design, contact us for a Free Shed Design & Quote).

 Typical shed concrete slab dimensions

-The right dimensions for your slab are critical.
+The right dimensions for your concrete slab are critical.